-The Calvary Christian Athletic Department's purpose is to give our athletes an opportunity to compete at a high level of interscholastic play, develop strong character and leadership qualities, and grow deeper in their walk with the Lord.
+The purpose of Calvary Christian Athletic Department is to provide our student athletes with an opportunity to compete at a high level of interscholastic play, develop strong character and leadership qualities, and grow deeper in their walk with the Lord.
 Calvary Athletics is focused on team development rather than individual glory or spectator entertainment.
-The goal of both the athletic staff and coaches is to not just win, but more importantly to develop men and women of character that will have an impact on the world for Christ.
+The goal of both the athletic staff and coaches is to not just win, but more importantly, to develop men and women of character that will have an impact on the world for Christ.